Sunday 10th October, 2021

 • teres major

-As the diagram shows these three muscles are at the back of your shoulder blade.
+As the diagram below shows these three muscles are at the back of your shoulder blade.
 The scientific study (and 27+ years of chiropractic practice) show that these are the most common causes of shoulder pain.

 Self massage